alan-zhang-22/mdkit/docs/implementation-plan.md

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested
 - **Low Risk**: PDF processing pipeline is production-ready with professional quality
-- **Low Risk**: Element merging system is complete and tested
+- **Low Risk**: Element merging system is complete and tested with advanced directional capabilities
+- **Low Risk**: Horizontal merging for headers is now production-ready
 - **Medium Risk**: Integration testing not yet started
 - **Medium Risk**: Advanced header detection not yet implemented

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
+The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

 **Next Major Milestone**: Complete Phase 3 to add intelligent header detection and list processing, which will significantly improve markdown output quality and structure.
+The enhanced merging system provides an excellent foundation for this next phase.